Defining a custom function

 Next, we round that calculation to two decimal places.11.
 Creating a custom function

-We finish by instructing Python to return our rounded_average variable.13.
-Returning a calculation
+We finish by instructing Python to return our rounded_average variable.
+Later in the course, we'll cover best practices for documenting our functions.13.
+Using a custom function

-Let's use the average function on our sales variable.
-We call our average function, inside which we pass the sales list.
-The output is as expected but we can now complete this task in a single line of code, regardless of which variable we are working with!15.
+Let's use the average function on our `preparation_times` list.
+We call our average function, inside which we pass our list.
+The output is as expected, but we can now complete this task in a single line of code, regardless of which variable we are working with!
+For example, to calculate the average daily orders, we simply call average again with the orders variable.14.
 Storing a function's output

 While calling our function returns an output, we might want to store this information to use elsewhere in a program.
 As we've done with built-in functions, we can assign a variable equal to a call of a function, which will store the result of the function as the variable's value.
-Here, we create a variable called average-sales that is equal to the call of average on the sales variable.
-Printing the variable confirms the same value.16.
+Here, we create a variable called average_time that is equal to the call of average on the preparation_times variable.
+Printing the variable confirms the same value.15.
 Let's practice!

 Time to build your own function!Create Your Free Account